 - If someone close to you, whether a family member or friend, works for a competitor, vendor, provider, customer or producer, be aware of potential security or confidentiality issues and conflicts of interest.
-Avoid situations that could reasonably create an actual, potential or apparent conflict of interest. - Avoid romantic or close personal relationships where one individual supervises the other's performance, salary, schedule or other working conditions. - If you become involved in a romantic or close personal relationship, such as a romantic relationship where one individual supervises the other, you are required to immediately disclose and review the matter with your Supervisor or other Corporate Resource, to determine if there is a conflict and how to resolve it.
+Avoid situations that could reasonably create an actual, potential or apparent conflict of interest. - Q. My spouse works for a company that proposes to supply higher quality, less expensive supplies to our Company than our current vendor.
+Can we deal with that company? - A. As long as you stay out of the purchasing decision, the Company can reach an independent judgment.
+Always notify your Supervisor of any close relationships with vendors or business partners. - Avoid romantic or close personal relationships where one individual supervises the other's performance, salary, schedule or other working conditions. - If you become involved in a romantic or close personal relationship, such as a romantic relationship where one individual supervises the other, you are required to immediately disclose and review the matter with your Supervisor or other Corporate Resource, to determine if there is a conflict and how to resolve it.